urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 38. Tricky Turtle
-> **Target Words**: `broad, bush, capable, cheat, concentrate, conclude, confident, considerable, convey, definite, delight, destination, dictate, edge, path, resort, shadow, succeed, suspect, valley`
+> `broad, bush, capable, cheat, concentrate, conclude, confident, considerable, convey, definite, delight, destination, dictate, edge, path, resort, shadow, succeed, suspect, valley`

 Ricky the rabbit and Tera the turtle met by the edge of the river.
 “No one is capable of beating me in a race!”
 Ricky said.
 He was confident—his smile conveyed that.